Eating Radish in Pregnancy

 Radish is a common and delicious part of Indian cuisine.
 It can appear in many colours, although the most common one is white.
 They even come in various shapes, both short and round, as well as long and tapered.
 Radish can be consumed raw, cooked, fried or baked.
 However, during pregnancy, it pays to keep a close eye on the foods you are eating.
+Not every food can be part of your diet when you are carrying a baby in your womb.
+Therefore, you must know about the fruits and vegetables that you can consume during this time.
+Let’s read this article below to know if you can consume radish during pregnancy or not.

 Can Pregnant Women Eat Radish?

 Many food items are risky or unsafe to consume during pregnancy.
-While you may not have been suspicious of radishes before now is the time to do so.
+While you may not have been suspicious of radishes before, now is the time to do so.
 The dangers associated with eating white radish during pregnancy, however, are indirect.
 So, the short answer is yes; you can eat them, but only after following certain precautions listed in this article.

 Nutritional Value of Radish